 The Vic High Career Centre is attached to the school's counselling area.
-The Career Centre provides a quiet environment where students can work at the study tables provided or use a Chromebook with internet access.
+The Career Centre provides a quiet environment where students can work at the study tables provided or use a chromebook with internet access.

-The Centre is open Monday to Friday, and the Career Centre Coordinator is available to assist students with all aspects of job search including resumes, cover letters, and interview preparation.
+The Centre is open Monday to Friday, and the Career Centre Coordinator is available to assist students with all aspects of job search, including resumes, cover letters, and interview preparation.

-The Career Centre hosts a variety of information sessions and provides print materials about career options, post-secondary education, skilled trades, volunteer and study exchanges, as well as scholarships.
-Each school year, the Career Centre involves students in a number of activities - Food Safe Training, Take Our Kids to Work Day, visits from Canadian post-secondary recruiters, education and career fairs, trades and technology tours, and career exploration springboards.
+The Career Centre hosts a variety of information sessions.
+It provides print materials about career options, post-secondary education, skilled trades, volunteer and study exchanges, and scholarships.
+Each school year, the Career Centre involves students in a number of activities - Food Safe Training, Take Our Kids to Work Day, visits from Canadian post-secondary recruiters, education and career fairs, trades and technology tours, program info sessions, and application assistance and career exploration springboards.

-Grade 11 and 12 students are encouraged to come to the Centre early in the school year to get a jump on post-secondary planning and to check-in periodically for follow-up help.
+Grade 11 and 12 students are encouraged to come to the Centre early in the school year to get a jump on post-secondary planning and to check in periodically for follow-up help.